D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - create a custom role that denies delete for Vnet, NSG, DNS Zones, Route Tables resource types. apply this new role to a security group and add all users to this SG.
-Obvuously, this is not maintanable!
+Obviously, this is not maintanable!

 ---